CA-DevTest/SV4dotNet/README.md

     4. SystemConfiguration.ConfigurationManager 4.7.0

 4. Add a setup method as part of your testcases.
-This method will load the config (SV or BlazeVSE)
+This method will load the SV.config

 5. Add the necessary methods to create, update, and delete the virtual services (as needed)

 Here is an example in how to setup the Nunit tests